ravi-tej-chaparala/portfolio-optimizer/README.md

 ## Development Notes

 - The financial data service implements exponential backoff for API rate limiting
-- All cache entries expire after a maximum of one week
+- All cache entries expire after a maximum of 30 days
 - Error handling returns empty structures rather than failing
 - Input validation is performed for all API requests